 This is for my children and grandchildren.
 My old friend, A.T.
 Dowd, has written the following.
 It is a rewrite of a guest blog from 2015.
 It includes a few more thoughts while re-emphasizing the main points.
-So, youngsters, as well as others who may be reading, please study and use as applicable.
+So, youngsters, as well as others who may be reading, please study and use it as applicable.
 I will do the same.

 Never Look Back: A Reflection on What “They” Say

 They – whoever they may be – say to never look back.
 That statement is unwise and illogical.
-“They” say it’s better to regret something that you do than something that you didn’t do.
+“They,” say it’s better to regret something that you do than something that you didn’t do.
 That’s complete and utter bull crap.

 Always check behind you — that is your vulnerable and blind spot — but, don’t do it continually, you’ll run into something that you aren’t expecting.
 Analyze what you have done, the good points and the bad.
 Build on the past rather live in it.
 Learn from it.
 Always look back and analyze what you’ve done.
 If the experience is bad, throw it out and refuse to repeat it.